percona/everest-doc/docs/use/createBackups/EnablePITR.md

         (768,“2024-03-13 15:52:25.122746+00”,0)
         ```
         It contains the `gtid`, the `timestamp` and the status of the last transaction.

-        Dates prior this one are available to recover to.
+        !!! caution alert alert-warning "Important"
+            You can recover data for dates prior to this specific date.